rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 local servers = { "html", "cssls", "tsserver", "clangd" }
 ```

 As we can see some servers are already set up by default.
 To add a new one simply enter it at the end of the table.
-The available servers can be found at [this link](https://github.com/williamboman/mason.nvim/blob/main/PACKAGES.md) and for their configurations you can refer to this [page](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
+The available servers can be found at [mason packages](https://github.com/williamboman/mason.nvim/blob/main/PACKAGES.md) and for their configurations you can refer to [lsp server configurations](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).

 For example if we also want to have support for the `yaml` language we can add it as in the following example: